yang7229693/LYToast/README.md

 Self-Adaption Text Toast And Image Toast For IOS

-Like Android Toast, This is For IOS, You Can Use Text Toast And Image Toast Like Below, It`s Easy To Use
+Like Android Toast, This is For IOS, You Can Use Text Toast And Image Toast Like Below, ARC And Non-ARC Support, It`s Easy To Use

      [LYMessageToast toastWithText:@"Pop Me In Current View\n\nWidth And Height Self-Adaption!" backgroundColor:[UIColor blackColor]